Expertise in an interdisciplinary and friendly atmosphere

 Here at Balgrist University Hospital, we don’t just treat the patient’s body but care for the whole person.
 A holistic approach including social, occupational, educational, psychological, spiritual and emotional aspects is just as important to us as the medical care and treatment of our patients.
 We involve the relatives of our patients as closely as possible in the rehabilitation process, achieving our mutual goals.

 All the disciplines needed for optimal care of the individual patient are combined in one team.
-The medical specialists in neurology, urology, orthopaedics, and general internal medicine are supported by specially trained nursing staff, therapists, and counsellors.
+The medical specialists in neurology, urology, orthopedics, and general internal medicine are supported by specially trained nursing staff, therapists, and counsellors.
 Specialists from the Zurich University Hospital or other Zurich hospitals and departments are brought in as needed for specific medical problems.

-You, the patient, are at the centre of our endeavours.
+You, the patient, are at the centre of our endeavors.
 We want you to not only receive the best treatment in our hospital but also to feel confident that you are in the best hands.